AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 - *Abilities:* **Charge** — one ally within 15 meters strides. **Empower** — one ally within 30 meters gains +1d8 on its next hostile move. **Cleanse** — one ally within 10 meters is healed of **all** negative effects. **Excommunicate** — one enemy within 40 meters is **weakened** until it evades.

 The monarch has **1 move**, acts right after your turn — and activates one ability **automatically** at the start of every round it remains summoned.

+##### Summon a segment of the Holy Spirit

+*Master · 10 mana · 4 moves · 10 minutes (40 rounds)*

+You summon a sizable manifestation of the Holy Spirit to assist you.

+- *Stats:* size 3, resilience 5, evasion 5, damage reduction 0, unphased 10, movement 20 m.
+- *Attributes:* power/endurance 1d6, speed 3d12, willpower/intellect/charisma 2d10, sense 2d6.
+- *Abilities:* **Intangible** — this summon can occupy the space of another creature. **Holy fire** — as a part of the Holy Spirit, it extinguishes all impurities: any creature that starts its turn occupying the same space as this summon takes 2 continual holy damage.
+- *Attacks:* **Conflagrate** (2-meter reach; usable against a creature whose space the segment occupies): 7d6 — *holy, whirlwind*.
+On hit, deals an additional 2 continual holy damage.

+The holy spirit makes **2 moves** on its turn, and acts after you end your turn.

 ##### Summon procession